PipedreamHQ/pipedream/docs/docs/quickstart/hello-world/README.md

 ### Generate a unique endpoint URL to trigger the workflow

-To create an HTTP or webhook triggered workflow, select the **HTTP API** trigger.
+To create an HTTP or webhook-triggered workflow, select the **HTTP API** trigger.

 ![image-20210516191641863](./images/image-20210516191641863.png)

-Your workflow will automatically deploy and Pipedream will generate a unique endpiont URL.
+Your workflow will automatically deploy and Pipedream will generate a unique endpoint URL.

 ![image-20210525161122066](./images/image-20210525161122066.png)